UNINETTSigma2/documentation/code_development/guides/container_mpi.md

 We assume that we have the container file `example.sif` from the step before on the cluster.
 We will also fetch `mpi_hello_world.c` from https://mpitutorial.com/tutorials/mpi-hello-world/.
+The script assumes that these files are located in `$HOME` as this is mounted to the container when it is run.

 We are ready to test it out with the following job script on Saga (adjust "myaccount"; on Fram/Betzy you will need to remove the line containing `#SBATCH